13241/kaaAIproject/README.md

 # kaaAIproject
-The game King and Assassins with AI and launcher
+The game King and Assassins with AI, single player, two players and launcher

 On Windows : launch kaalauncher.py